matteranalytics/matter-analytics-webpage/README.md

 Upon executing this step, a `node_modules` folder is generated within your project's root directory, housing all installed packages and their dependencies.
 Node.js subsequently locates and loads these packages as needed by your application.

-In case of installation issues or dependency reinstallation, simply delete the `node_modules` folder and reinstall the desired dependencies.
+In case of installation issues or dependency reinstallation, simply delete the `node_modules` folder and install the dependencies again.

 ## Developing